 Diverse Transformer Applications—Protect large transformers with breaker-and-a-half high- and low-side connections.
 Also, configure for a typical two-winding transformer application, and use the remaining three-phase current inputs for feeder backup protection.

-Generator Step-Up Protection—Protect generator step-up (GSU) transformers, and apply the built-in thermal elements (requires the SEL-2600 RTD Module) for monitoring generator and transformer winding temperatures simultaneously.
+Generator Step-Up Protection—Protect generator step-up (GSU) transformers, and apply the built-in thermal elements (requires the SEL-2600 RTD Module) for monitoring and protecting generator and transformer winding temperatures simultaneously.

 Advanced Asset Monitoring—Track transformer wear with through-fault and thermal monitoring.
 Reduce inefficient and costly breaker maintenance with advanced breaker monitoring.
 Monitor substation dc power systems for out-of-tolerance voltage levels or excessive voltage ripple.